pyscaffold/pyscaffold/docs/features.rst

 of your distribution.
 Read more about it in the versioning_ section below.

 .. warning::
-   Old guides might mention ``python setup.py upload``, but its use is strongly discouraged nowadays and even some of the new PyPI_ features won't work correctly if you don't use twine_.
+   Old guides might mention ``python setup.py upload`` (deprecated), but its use is strongly discouraged nowadays and even some of the new PyPI_ features won't work correctly if you don't use twine_.

 Namespace Packages